dedis/Coding/README.md

 A travis-script checks the go-formatting and all tests.
 Before a merge is done, Travis must be OK.

-### Go-fmt and git pre-push
+### Go-imports and git pre-push

-If you have troubles using gofmt in your editor, please use the pre-push hook in this directory for git.
+If you have troubles using goimports in your editor, please use the pre-push hook in this directory for git.
 If you alread installed the 'bin'-directory with `add_path_to_mac`, you can just call `add_hooks`.
 Now everytime before your changes get pushed, the gofmt renices all your files.